reconsumeralization/autogen-studio-dockerfile/readme.md

 # Autogen Studio Docker Image

 This repository contains a dockerfile which can be used to build a docker image for the Autogen Studio.
-The docker image can be used to run the Autogen Studio in a docker container.
+The docker image can be used to run the Autogen Studio in a docker container Gemini Pro and Gemini Vision.

 ## Building the docker image